BradHutchings/Mmojo-Server-v1/docs/NEW-12-Install-Dependencies.md

 Brad Hutchings<br/>
 brad@bradhutchings.com

-This is a placeholder for new documentation, coming soon.
-It will be better organized, and more focused on specific tasks.

 ---
 ### Install Dependencies
 Here are some packages that should be adequate for creating a working build system.
 You may need to install more.